 Dolly is a middle-aged work-from-home mother.
 She usually shops online and has an eye for quality.
 However, she only shops whenever she sees an attractive offer on the brands she is loyal for.
 She often buys a lot whenever she shops.
 However, she has to wait a lot and sometimes, she doesn’t have much money to buy all the stuff she wants during a sale.

-Now, people like Dolly forms a perfect customer segment for a company connecting loyal customers with the brands.
-This company makes these customers fill surveys and give them exclusive access to deals and sales.
+Now, people like Dolly form a perfect customer segment for a company connecting loyal customers with the brands.
+This company makes these customers fill out surveys and give them exclusive access to deals and sales.
 It can also provide certain benefits like easy EMIs considering the needs of these loyal customers.

 Harvey is in his twenties and has recently got his job.
 He doesn’t earn much and can’t spend on a gym or other healthy habits.
 Since he has recently started living on his own, he doesn’t know how to cook and usually eats fast food as it’s cheap and doesn’t take a lot of time to get served.